Rene Kizilcec Photo

 Curriculum Vitae

-Bio (short): Rene Kizilcec is an Assistant Professor in the Bowers College of Computing and Information Science at Cornell University, where he directs the Cornell Future of Learning Lab.
+Bio (short): Rene Kizilcec is an Associate Professor in the Bowers College of Computing and Information Science at Cornell University, where he directs the Cornell Future of Learning Lab.
 Kizilcec studies behavioral, psychological, and computational aspects of technology in education to inform practices and policies that promote learning, equity, and academic and career success.
 His work has appeared in Science and the Proceedings of the National Academy of Sciences, won multiple awards, and is funded by the NSF, Schmidt Futures Foundation, and Jacobs Foundation.
 Kizilcec holds a Ph.D. in Communication and M.Sc. in Statistics from Stanford University.

-Bio (long): Rene Kizilcec is an Assistant Professor of Information Science, a graduate field member in Communication and Physics, and the founding director of the Future of Learning Lab at Cornell University.
+Bio (long): Rene Kizilcec is an Associate Professor of Information Science, a graduate field member in Communication and Physics, and the founding director of the Future of Learning Lab at Cornell University.
 Kizilcec’s research is on the use and impact of technology in formal and informal learning environments (college classes, online degree programs, mobile learning, professional development, MOOCs, and middle/high school classrooms, etc.) and scalable interventions to broaden participation and reduce achievement gaps.
 His recent work is on academic progress and algorithmic transparency and fairness in predictive analytics in higher education.

 His work has been funded by the NSF, Schmidt Futures Foundation, Jacobs Foundation, and Google.
 His research has been published in Science, Science Advances, Proceedings of the National Academy of Sciences, Journal of Educational Psychology, Computers in Human Behavior, Computers & Education, and in the proceedings of leading human-computer interaction and education conferences like ACM CHI and Learning@Scale; his work received multiple ACM Best Paper awards.
 He recently served as General Chair (2022) and Program Co-Chair (2020) for the 2020 ACM Learning at Scale conference.